OSUOSC/website/README.md

 ### Creating a new post

-Every week, a new post is created for the meeting on Thursday.
+Every week, a new post is created for the news items to be gone over at the beginning of the meeting on Thursday.
 This is automatically generated in the same way that the site is generated and cleaned, by using `bundle`:

 ```
 $ bundle exec rake new_post